-You may be doing everything possible within your organization to be compliant with all the regulations that apply.
+You may be doing everything possible within your organization to comply with all the regulations that apply.

 Are you sure that your business associates are in compliance?

-Data breach notification requirements within the HITECH Act apply to both covered entities AND business associates – requiring patient notification of any unauthorized acquisition, access, use or disclosure of their unsecured protected health information.
-If not, their practice and/or protocol may leave you wide open for lawsuits and tremendous fines.
+The HITECH Act’s data breach notification requirements apply to both covered entities AND business associates – requiring patient notification of any unauthorized acquisition, access, use, or disclosure of their unsecured protected health information.
+If not, their practice and/or protocol may leave you wide open for lawsuits and enormous fines.

-What this means for you is that you need to be even more selective when choosing a business associate.
+This means that you need to be even more selective when choosing a business associate.

 New relationships and contracts should begin with a complete discovery process that includes written documentation of compliance addressing the regulations that apply within your industry.

-Once the relationship is formed, consistent management and regular communication with these vendors is essential.
-Quarterly vendor reviews should be put in place to ensure that standards are upheld and processes are in place to continue to ensure that compliance is always a priority.
+Once the relationship is formed, consistent management and regular communication with these vendors are essential.
+Management should put quarterly vendor reviews in place to ensure that standards are upheld and that processes are in place to ensure that compliance is always a priority.
 Being proactive, asking questions, and documenting activity may save your organization from the errors of others.

 Thanks for reading!